hefan/solidus_dhl_label/README.md

 # Solidus Dhl Label

-DHL Shipping Label PDF Creation for Solidus Shop Create a Shipping Label for each completed order using the DHL "Parcel DE Shipping (Post & Parcel Germany)" API Tested for solidus 3.4 and above
+DHL Shipping Label PDF Creation for Solidus Shop.

+Create a Shipping Label for each completed order using the DHL "Parcel DE Shipping (Post & Parcel Germany)" API.

+Tested for solidus 3.4 and above.

 ## Extension Installation